david-drew/hddlr_docs/New OpenVINO Get Started Guide KAT.O.md

 ## <a name="openvino-installation"></a>OpenVINO Installation
 This guide assumes that you have completed installation of OpenVINO. <br>
-Installation created a directory to your home directory:
+The installation created a new directory to your home directory:

 `~/inference_engine_samples_build`